amonfire/libreCMC/docs/Flavors.md

 ## Core

 A bare-bones image with package management, basic IPv6 stack and no web interface.
-These images on routers with <8M of flash, but package management is limited on 4M targets.
+These images run on routers with <8M of flash, but package management is limited on 4M targets.

 ## Legacy